Paris Peace Conference (1919–1920): Japanese approach

-Japan sent a large delegation, headed by the former Prime Minister, Marquis Saionji Kinmochi.
+Japan sent a large delegation, headed by the former prime minister, Marquis Saionji Kinmochi.
 It was originally one of the "big five" but relinquished that role because of its slight interest in European affairs.
-Instead, it focused on two demands: the inclusion of its Racial Equality Proposal in the League's Covenant and Japanese territorial claims with respect to former German colonies: Shantung (including Kiaochow) and the Pacific islands north of the Equator (the Marshall Islands, Micronesia, the Mariana Islands, and the Carolines).
-The former Foreign Minister Baron Makino Nobuaki was de facto chief, and Saionji's role was symbolic and limited because of his history of ill-health.
+Instead, it focused on two demands: the inclusion of its Racial Equality Proposal in the League's Covenant and Japanese territorial claims with respect to former German colonies: Shantung (including Kiaochow) and the Pacific islands north of the Equator, the Marshall Islands, Micronesia, the Mariana Islands, and the Carolines.

+The former Foreign Minister Baron Makino Nobuaki was de facto chief.
+Saionji's role was symbolic and limited because of his history of ill-health.
 The Japanese delegation became unhappy after it had received only half of the rights of Germany, and it then walked out of the conference.

 Racial equality proposal

-During the negotiations, the leader of the Japanese delegation, Saionji Kinmochi, proposed the inclusion of a "racial equality clause" in the Covenant of the League of Nations on 13 February as an amendment to Article 21.:
+During the negotiations, the leader of the Japanese delegation, Saionji Kinmochi, proposed the inclusion of a "racial equality clause" in the Covenant of the League of Nations on 13 February as an amendment to Article 21:

 The equality of nations being a basic principle of the League of Nations, the High Contracting Parties agree to accord as soon as possible to all alien nationals of states, members of the League, equal and just treatment in every respect making no distinction, either in law or in fact, on account of their race or nationality.

 The clause quickly proved problematic to both the American and British delegations.
 Though the proposal itself was compatible with Britain's stance of nominal equality for all British subjects as a principle for maintaining imperial unity, there were significant deviations in the stated interests of its dominions, notably Australia and South Africa.
 Though both dominions could not vote on the decision individually, they were strongly opposed to the clause and pressured Britain to do likewise.
 Ultimately, the British delegation succumbed to imperial pressure and abstained from voting for the clause.

 Meanwhile, though Wilson was indifferent to the clause, there was fierce resistance to it from the American public, and he ruled as Conference chairman that a unanimous vote was required for the Japanese proposal to pass.
 Ultimately, on the day of the vote, only 11 of the 17 delegates voted in favor of the proposal.
-The defeat of the proposal influenced Japan's turn from co-operation with the Western world into more nationalist and militarist policies and approaches.
+The defeat of the proposal influenced Japan's turn from co-operation with the Western world, into more nationalist and militarist policies and approaches.